Clubhouse: What’s in it for B2B brands?

 • “Pass the mic”: a popular way by moderators or speakers to welcome the next speaker in line to speak.

-Hopefully this covers the basics and we’re excited to be learning alongside you!
-For more discussion, follow myself (@jengutman) or Richard Wall (@brickinthewall) on Clubhouse where we will be opening rooms to discuss more about what’s in it for B2B brands.
+Hopefully, this covers the basics, and we’re excited to learn alongside you!
+For more discussion, follow me (@jengutman) or Richard Wall (@brickinthewall) on Clubhouse, where we will be opening rooms to discuss more about what’s in it for B2B brands.

-This article has been co-authored by Oktopost‘s Director of Social Strategy, Jennifer Gutman and Spotler UK‘s Senior Marketing Executive, Richard Wall
+This article was co-authored by Oktopost‘s Director of Social Strategy, Jennifer Gutman, and Spotler UK‘s Senior Marketing Executive, Richard Wall

 Simplify your social publishing activities